xprova/bisect-tau/README.md

 Asynchronous Circuits and Systems, 2009.
 ASYNC'09.
 15th IEEE Symposium on.
 IEEE, 2009.

-The tool uses bisection search to find the tipping point separating the states logic high and low in a range of data input transition times.
-In each round of bisection, the design is brought into a deeper metastable state and its output delay is calculated.
-After 50 rounds of bisection the tool fits an exponential function to the window size (the time difference between input transitions and the tipping point) and output delay data measured during bisection.
-The fit is subsequently used to calculate the MTBF parameters Tau and Tw of the characterized circuit.
+The tool uses bisection search to find the tipping point between early and late input transition times of a bistable circuit.
+In each bisection round the design is brought into a deeper metastable state and its output delay is calculated.
+After 50 rounds the tool fits an exponential function to the window size (the time difference between input transition and the tipping point) and output delay data measured during bisection.
+The fit is then used to calculate the MTBF parameters Tau and Tw of the characterized circuit.

 ### Quick Demo